st-ty1/Artix_Asuswrt-Merlin_John_fork/README.md

 5. Makefile is missing within pptpd/plugins-folder (/release/src/router/pptpd/plugins) of auswrt-merlin (John fork) repo:
     Download pptpd-1.3.4 (https://sourceforge.net/projects/poptop/files/pptpd/pptpd-1.3.4/pptpd-1.3.4.tar.gz) and extract it to a third subfolder of your local repo folder.

-6. Some files are missing within nano-folder (/release/src/router/nano) of auswrt-merlin (John fork) repo:
-    Download nano-4.9.3 (https://ftp.gnu.org/gnu/nano/nano-4.9.3.tar.gz) and extract it to a forth subfolder of your local repo folder.

-7. only ARM-builds: wlconf is missing in release/src/router/wlconf_arm/prebuilt: Download wlconf from Asuswrt-merlin github repo of RMerlin (https://github.com/RMerl/asuswrt-merlin) and save it to your local repo folder (step 2).
+6. only ARM-builds: wlconf is missing in release/src/router/wlconf_arm/prebuilt: Download wlconf from Asuswrt-merlin github repo of RMerlin (https://github.com/RMerl/asuswrt-merlin) and save it to your local repo folder (step 2).

-8. only MIPS-builds: Following line has to be inserted in release/src-rt/linux/linux-2.6/scripts/squashfs/mksquashfs.c (because of newer glib in Artix than in Debian9):
+7. only MIPS-builds: Following line has to be inserted in release/src-rt/linux/linux-2.6/scripts/squashfs/mksquashfs.c (because of newer glib in Artix than in Debian9):

 	             #include <sys/sysmacros.h>

    An adaquate patch is supplied (mksquashfs.c.patch) in this repo. (see also 13.)

-9. A patch is supplied (Makefile.patch) in this repo for all amendments needed in release/src/router/Makefile.
+8. A patch is supplied (Makefile.patch) in this repo for all amendments needed in release/src/router/Makefile.
 The amendments are listed in file needed_modifations.txt for further information.

-10. Source code of libgpg-error-1.10 has to be patched, as Artix uses newer awk 5.0.
+9. Source code of libgpg-error-1.10 has to be patched, as Artix uses newer awk 5.0.
 Source code of version 1.10 is still for awk 4.x.
    A patch is supplied (libgpg-error.patch) in this repo.

-11. Remove Makefile.in in /release/src/router/wget, because GNU autotools of wget insist on automake 1.15, without Makefile.in actual automake version of OS is used.
+10. Remove Makefile.in in /release/src/router/wget, because GNU autotools of wget insist on automake 1.15, without Makefile.in actual automake version of OS is used.

-12. Delete file desdata.stamp in folder /release/src/router/nettle (as it crashes building process!)
+11. Delete file desdata.stamp in folder /release/src/router/nettle (as it crashes building process!)

-13. Due to change of gcc from version 9.4 to 10.1 on host-OS Artix/Arch linux some old source code in /release/src/router/config (arm + mips) and again mksquashfs.c in /release/src-rt/linux/linux-2.6/scripts/squashfs (only mips) have to be patched (patches supplied in this repo; patch of mksquashfs.c is combined with 8.).
+12. Due to change of gcc from version 9.4 to 10.1 on host-OS Artix/Arch linux some old source code in /release/src/router/config (arm + mips) and again mksquashfs.c in /release/src-rt/linux/linux-2.6/scripts/squashfs (only mips) have to be patched (patches supplied in this repo; patch of mksquashfs.c is combined with 8.).

-14. Remove Makefile in /release/src/router/curl (as it crashes building process!)
+13. Remove Makefile in /release/src/router/curl (as it crashes building process!)

-Enclosed you will find two shell scripts (for mips and arm) for setting path variables, resetting and cleaning your local repo, inserting the needed files (step 3.-7.) and applying needed patches of source code (step 8.-10./13.).
+Enclosed you will find two shell scripts (for mips and arm) for setting path variables, resetting and cleaning your local repo, inserting the needed files (step 3.-7.) and applying needed patches of source code (step 7.-9./12.).
 This is the easiest way: Just start the script for MIPS- or ARM-builds (Don't forget to make it executable before!)

 Applying these shell scripts is only needed, if you are working with "git clean -dxf" (e.g. 1st build after cloning repo, after updating repo, ...) for cleaning sources.
-By cleaning sources with "make clean", these scripts are not needed for step 3.-10. + 13. anymore.
-Step 11 has to be done, though. (step 12. and 14. not tested yet, if they can be omitted with "make clean").
+By cleaning sources with "make clean", step 3.-9. + 12./13. are not needed for  anymore.
+Step 11 has to be done, though. (step 12. and 13. are not tested yet, if they can be omitted with using "make clean").
+With using "make clean" you can either amend the scripts or you use make command in appropriate folder (if so, don#t forget to insert path to execs of the toolchain of your local asuswrt-Merlin (Johns fork) repo in your .bashrc)

 BR